North East England: Biodiversity

 stretching 100 miles from Berwick-Upon-Tweed to the River Coquet estuary.
 Among the 290 bird species identified on the Farne Islands, is the rare seabird the roseate tern.
-One of the foremost bird sanctuaries and observatory for migratory and wading birds in the UK is now operated at "Saltholme" which is part of a wider site of special scientific interest called Seal Sands.
+One of the foremost bird sanctuaries and observatory for migratory and wading birds in the UK is now operated at Saltholme which is part of a wider site of special scientific interest called Seal Sands.
 The Saltholme reserve is managed by the Royal Society for the Protection of Birds (RSPB).
-This project has been pronounced as one of the best places to view birds by Bill Oddie, the celebrity bird watcher and former host of the BBC's Spring Watch Programme.
+This project was pronounced as one of the best places to view birds by Bill Oddie, the former host of the BBC's Spring Watch Programme.
 In December 2012 he also presented the project with a prize as the UK's favorite National Lottery funded project.

-The seal colony at Seal Sands on the mouth of the River Tees is thriving and stands at more than 60 harbour seals and this is the only breeding colony of this species on the northeast coast.
+The seal colony at Seal Sands on the mouth of the River Tees is thriving and in 2013 had more than 60 harbour seals.
+This is the only breeding colony of this species on the northeast coast.
 "Rainton Meadows" is also a recently created bird-watching site.
 The region is also the English stronghold of black grouse and contains 80–90% of the UK population of yellow marsh saxifrage.

 The Magnesian Limestone grasslands of East Durham are a unique habitat not found anywhere else in the world which is particularly important to many species of butterfly and moths.

 The Northeast of England also features woodland such as Kielder Forest, the largest man-made forest in Europe.
 This is located within Northumberland National Park and contains an important habitat for the endangered red squirrel.